Meditate on Love

-Qong/Kung in Chinese means ‘skillful work, hard training or endeavour’.
-Kung Fu means ‘skillful work, hard training or endeavour’ with ‘time spent’.
-Qi Gong (also known as Chi Kung) means ‘Qi energy’ through ‘skillful work, hard training or endeavour’.
+Qong/Kung in Chinese means ‘skilful work, hard training or endeavour’.
+Kung Fu means ‘skilful work, hard training or endeavour’ with ‘time spent’.
+Qi Gong (also known as Chi Kung) means ‘Qi energy’ through ‘skilful work, hard training or endeavour’.
 We can take the same principle with love and compassion.

 When we start to mediate on love, we may not feel it is an easy process to feel positive emotions on demand.
 We might feel contrived, mechanical or fake.
 As with all things in life, with practice, patience and dedication we can slowly start to feel love when we meditate.
 Apply some ‘Qong’ to your meditation.

 The nature of love in meditation is natural, empty, nothing, free.
 It is not attached to an object, anyone or anything.
 This type of love is impartial, un-selective and unconditional.
 Infinite love is an inner sense of wholeness and connectedness with everyone and everything, relating more to our spiritual self than our emotional and physical being.

 When you start to meditate on love other opposing feelings may rise up such as anger, frustration, irritation, bitterness or resentment.
 In Taoist philosophy we do not fight negative emotions head on e.g. “I must not be angry” or “I must block these negative feelings”.
 Instead we acknowledge their existence, function and importance in our life as a human being, and we find ways to recycle these feelings back into positive emotions.
 In Taoist internal energy practices, an efficient way of recycling negative emotions is the practice of the inner smile and the 6 healing sounds.